cloudfoundry/docs-bosh/content/cli-v2.md

     - `--canaries=` flag overrides manifest values for `canaries`
     - `--max-in-flight=` flag overrides manifest values for `max_in_flight`
     - `--dry-run` flag runs through as many operations without altering deployment
+    - `--converge` flag only converges the deployment with the last successful deployment state.
+This flag is optional and is the default behavior.
+See [Deployment Convergence](deployment-convergence.md) for more details
+    - `--no-converge` flag only updates the specified instance with current instance state.
+See [Deployment Convergence](deployment-convergence.md) for more details

     ```shell
     bosh -e vbox -d cf recreate